YagoLopez/vrview-react/README.md

   target="_blank">Demo in simulator (for desktop)</a>

 ## Requirements
-- ReactJs
+- Node/npm/yarn
-- Typescript.
-If you don't use Typescript you will have to erase all type information in the code
+- A project created with Create-React-App for Typescript

 ## Installation

 1. Using Node/Npm/Yarn:

-1.1 In a existing Create-React-App project, run `nmp install --save YagoLopez/vrview-react` 2.2 Install dependencies with `npm install`
+1.1.
+In a existing Create-React-App project, run `nmp install --save YagoLopez/vrview-react` 2.2.
+Install dependencies with `npm install`

 2. Cloning/Forking and running the app:

-2.1 Install dependencies with `npm install`
+2.1.
+Install dependencies with `npm install`
-2.2 Run the application with `npm run start`
+2.2.
+Run the application with `npm run start`

 ## Application Programming Interface